hapax/hapax.github.io/assets/bhqc.md

 But if black holes evaporate, it's natural to ask what happens to the information they store.
-Hawking's calculation suggests that the glow of the black hole is effectively *random*, a noisy, uninformative process like the light from a hot coal or an incandenscent light globe.
+Hawking's calculation suggests that the glow of the black hole is effectively *random*, a noisy and uninformative process like the light from a hot coal or an incandenscent globe.
 If this is true, then when black holes form, information is trapped irreversibly behind the horizon, and destroyed when the black hole evaporates.